huynhhoachung/HungHuynh_Resume/README.md

 # MyResume
-This is my digital resume project using Streamlit and deployed o EC2 instance hosted by AWS
+This is my digital resume project using Streamlit and deployed on Streamlit Community Cloud